 Students are asked to carefully consider handling the rigors of a graduate program in social work while simultaneously working full-time outside of the home.
-Based on the experience of others, this may create problems in class attendance, generate significant barriers to the completion of field practicum courses, and may even result in academic failure for some.
-If at all possible, students are requested to think about choosing part-time employment for the two year Program of graduate study or full-time employment along with the four year part-time MSW program.
+Based on the experience of some of our students, this may create problems in class attendance, generate significant barriers to the completion of field practicum courses, and may even result in academic failure for some.
+If at all possible, students are encouraged to think about choosing part-time employment for the two-year Program of graduate study or full-time employment along with the three-year or the four-year part-time MSW program.